imdadAdelabou/Flutter-TextFormField-with-PopMenu/README.md

 > <img src="flutter_textformfield_with_pop_up/screenshots/customTextFormField.png" />
 - **Render**
 > <img src="flutter_textformfield_with_pop_up/screenshots/render1.png" />\
-> The TextFormField has a number of properties that define the look and feel of the widget in question
+> The TextFormField has a number of properties that define the look and feel of the widget.
+> For example we have these different properties 👇👇: